Chemical weed control uses herbicides and other chemicals to control weeds in specific situations, which are specified on the herbicide label.

 Cut stump treatments

-Larger weeds are physically cut as close to the ground as is possible using brush cutters, loppers, or chainsaws and herbicide is applied immediately to the freshly cut surfaces of stumps or grasses.
+Larger weeds are physically cut as close to the ground as possible using brush cutters, loppers, or chainsaws.
+Herbicide is applied immediately to the freshly cut surfaces of stumps or grasses.

 This method helps to control the tree root system, and is especially useful in species that spread via suckers by preventing sprouting and regrowth.